kraianyn/distress/app/Ideas.md

 Remove the tiny built-in padding in action icon buttons on entity pages.

 ## Fix

+Deleting an instructor who is the lead instructor of a course does not set the course's lead instructor to null.

 Updating the date of a course with a date before today causes an error, since the initial date of the calendar widget is no longer in the valid range.